-When you start the VM, the unattended installation is performed automatically.
+When you first start a VM that has been configured for unattended installation, the guest OS installation is performed automatically.

 The installation operation changes the boot device order to boot the virtual hard disk first and then the virtual DVD drive.
 If the virtual hard disk is empty prior to the automatic installation, the VM boots from the virtual DVD drive and begins the installation.